|Site Latitude: N51.603811||Height ASL Meters: 366m|

 The steep NE take-off is little flown by hang gliders, and more suited to paragliders.

 Top land on the flat ground alongside the transmitter mast (A).
-There is no bottom landing on the NE side, but shoulder landings are possible by the viewpoint car park at (B).
+There is no bottom landing on the north east side, but shoulder landings are possible by the viewpoint car park at (B) which saves a long walk up from the bottom.
 When/if the South face becomes flyable again, bottom landings are possible at Machen sports field (C).
 This has a difficult approach over a housing estate.
 Watch out for trees, floodlights, rugby posts and overhead cables to the South of the field.
 Don’t land on the field if a match is in progress.

-There is also a large field (D) to the SW of take-off, but this requires a long glide over the quarry.
+There is also a large field (D) to the SW of take-off if flying the south side, but this requires a long glide over the quarry.
 Don’t use this field if it is in crop.
 Neither field can be seen from take-off, so pilots are advised to visit both fields before flying to check their suitability on the day.
-Shoulder landings at (B) may also be possible.
+Shoulder landings at (B) are also possible to save a long walk up.
 Don’t land in any other fields and stay clear of horses as they can be spooked easily.

 Top Landing General